sjpcp5/obsidian_notes/Technical/Javascript/2023 Jan 23 Creating a Data Service Class.md

 ##### Data Validation in our Data Service
-- First we would create an if and else statement to bring in our data validator and push any errors in our else statement example of what `fleet-data-service.js` looks like after we are done
+- First we would create an if and else statement to bring in our data validator and push any errors in our else statement example of what `fleet-data-service.js` looks like after we are done creating validation
 ```
 import {Car} from '../classes/car.js';
 import {Drone} from '../classes/drone.js';